• Home

 Here are a few things you need to know before trying this recipe!

-While making this delicious, no-knead dough is quite the process, the time table is extremely flexible!
+While making this delicious, no-knead artisan sourdough bread is quite the process, the time table is extremely flexible!
 Here is a quick guide to the main process and how flexible you can be with your time table…

 • Step One: Feeding your starter.
 You want to start with a completely active starter so you will want your starter to be fed and fully risen before you begin.
 Flexibility aspect: while peak rise is the best way to start this recipe, you can use starter that has not completely hit peak rise or that is on the other side of its peak.